farrukhinomov/tray-utility-app/README.md

 - [x] Return type: string;
 - [x] Override method;
 - [x] Parameters: no;
 - Perpose: returns information about the utility.
-The information will be shown when user hover on utility name in the context menu, which opens when click on the icon in the tray;
+The information will be shown when user hover on utility name in the context menu, which opens when click on the icon in the tray.

 Example:
 ```csharp